abhranil08/GeekTrust/CourseScheduling/Readme.md

-# LLD - Course Rescheduling
+# LLD - Course Scheduling
 Problem statement : The head of the Learning management system (LMS) has hired you as a consultant.
 The LMS team has the goal of upskilling the employees with the latest topics via courses.
 You need to help build a system to schedule and manage the courses.

 Current Geektrust score - 98.
 This LLD design earned all the badges - READABILITY, MAINTAINABILITY, FUNCTIONAL / OOP MODELLING, TESTS, CORRECTNESS, BUILD.